davidhellerw/A-B-Testing-Analysis/README.md

-# A/B Testing Analysis: User Experience Improvement
+# A/B Testing Analysis: Extracting Insights and Drawing Conclusions

+## Project Overview

+Welcome to the A/B Testing Project!
+This project delves into the realm of statistical analysis and experimentation, aiming to provide actionable insights into the efficacy of a new design variant compared to an existing one.
+By employing rigorous statistical methods, we seek to discern whether the proposed changes lead to meaningful improvements in user engagement, completion rates, and overall user experience.

+## Datasets
 Datasets can be found here: https://github.com/data-bootcamp-v4/lessons/tree/main/5_6_eda_inf_stats_tableau/project/files_for_project

-## Project Overview

-This project evaluates the effectiveness of a new user interface (UI) design implemented by an anonymous financial services company, using an A/B testing approach.
-The main goal is to determine whether the new design leads to improvements in user engagement, completion rates, and overall user experience compared to the old design.

 ## Project Components